ayush-vatsal/chatbot-RAG/README.md

 ### Usage

-To run the Baseline Chatbot, execute the following command:
+To run the Baseline Chatbot, navigate to the "src" directory and execute the following command:

 ```bash
 python gradio_app.py